 3. Move Food and Nesting Materials

-4. Try Repellents
+4. Repellents

-5. Get Expert Help
+5. Ask an Expert for Help

 You can do more than fill mouse holes with spray foam insulation.
 It’s an excellent, versatile thermal barrier and a smart investment for energy- and cost-conscious homeowners.
 Find out how insulation can enhance your comfort and lower energy bills, starting with a free estimate.
 Contact your local Koala Insulation today to get started!